Configure the Delivered Connections

 Follow the steps in the sections below to configure these connections.

-1. In the Connections section, click Actions Actions icon on the Primavera Unifier Adapter Connection, then select Edit.
+1. In the Connections section, click Actions Actions icon on the connection, then select Edit.

-2. In the Properties section, in the Connection URL field, enter the base URL of your Primavera Unifier environment, including your region (if there is one), the host server, and your specific company code.
+2. In the Connection URL field, enter the URL of your Primavera Unifier instance, including your region (if applicable), the host server, and your specific company code.

 If there is no region, the base connection URL is: